nhannq2/ngx-scully-blog/README.md

 # ngx-scully-blog

-**ngx-scully-blog** is a simple blog made for developers that is easy to setup, support SEO, and more advanced features like Google Adsense, Google Analytics, Facebook Pixel, and many more.
+**ngx-scully-blog** is a simple blog made for developers that is easy to setup, support SEO, Google Adsense, Google Analytics, Facebook Pixel, and many more.

 > Blogging on Notion, generating a static site with Angular, Scully, and hosting on Firebase.